zipvilization/Zipvilization/index.md

 Activity.

-The principle is simple:
+The principle is:

-> **READ → DERIVE → EXPOSE**
+> **READ → DERIVE → TRANSLATE → EXPOSE**

-SolumTools does not need to invent activity.
+SolumTools does not invent activity.

-It observes what actually exists.
+It translates what actually exists according to canonical rules.

 [Explore Chapter 1 — Observability →](/chapters/observability/)